Loan Options • FHA Loans

 First-time & early-stage buyers

-You have solid income and a reasonable budget, but you don’t have 10–20% down saved yet.
-FHA’s 3.5% minimum down may help you step in sooner.
+You have steady income and a reasonable budget, but you don’t have 10–20% down saved yet.
+FHA’s 3.5% minimum down may help you move sooner without waiting years to be “perfect.”

 Credit rebuilders